Survivor: Worlds Apart: Contestants

 The cast is composed of 18 new players, initially split into three tribes containing six members each: Escameca ("Blue Collar"), Masaya ("White Collar"), and Nagarote ("No Collar").
 Escameca is named after Playa Escameca, while Masaya and Nagarote both named after the populated places in Nicaragua.
 The cast includes former football placekicker Tyler Fredrickson.
 Additionally, So Kim was originally cast on Survivor: San Juan del Sur with her sister Doo, but they dropped out after Doo had a medical emergency the day before the game began.

 Future appearances

 Mike Holloway, Carolyn Rivera, Shirin Oskooi, Joe Anglim, and Max Dawson were included on the public poll to choose the cast of the subsequent season, Survivor: Cambodia.
 Due to Holloway winning Worlds Apart, he was ineligible from participating in Cambodia despite placing in the top 10 of his ballot; Anglim and Oskooi were ultimately chosen to compete.
 Hali Ford and Sierra Dawn Thomas returned for Survivor: Game Changers.
 Anglim returned again in Survivor: Edge of Extinction.

 Outside of Survivor, Anglim competed on the premiere of Candy Crush.
 Thomas competed with two-time Survivor contestant Abi-Maria Gomes on a Survivor vs Big Brother episode of Fear Factor.
-In 2020, Oskooi competed on the fourth season of the online reality show Sequester.